Factzz/rosemary-core/README.md

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files... (see LICENSE file for details).

 > **Note:** This is the Community Edition.
-The "Pro" version with AI Doctor, Milo Cube Radar support, and Glassmorphism UI is a separate commercial product.
+The "Product" version with AI Doctor, Cube Radar support, Store, Apps and Glassmorphism UI is a separate commercial product.